How does a lacerated wound heal? Treatment of various types of open wounds on the leg, their features, how to avoid unwanted complications

 • pain;

-• mechanical appearance of damage to the skin layer;
+• mechanical type of damage to the skin layer;

 • lack of proper functioning of the limbs;

-Wounds are divided into cut, stab and jagged damage.
-Wounds to be received surgically, will be called operational injuries.
-For each there are characteristic signs that will help you choose the method of treatment and therapy.
+Wounds are divided into cut, puncture and lacerations.
+The wounds that will be received surgically, will be called surgical injuries.
+Each has characteristic signs that will help you choose the method of treatment and therapy.

-An incised wound has smooth edges.
-Just like with other open wounds, bleeding is observed during the cut.
+An incised wound is characterized by smooth edges.
+Just like with other open wounds, bleeding is observed during a cut.
 It can be severe or moderate depending on the location of the injury.

-A lacerated wound is distinguished by jagged edges.
-For a stab wound, the depth is more important than the width of the wound, since this type is obtained with an awl, rod, or other long object with a sharp edge.
+A lacerated wound is marked by jagged edges.
+For a puncture wound, the depth rather than the width of the wound is more important, since this type is obtained with an awl, rod or other long object with a sharp edge.

-The degree of injury is determined by the depth, width of the wound, as well as the presence of damage not only to the skin.
-Muscles, tendons, or important internal organs are often affected.
+The degree of injury is determined by the depth and width of the wound, as well as the presence of damage not only to the skin.
+Often muscles, tendons or important internal organs are affected.

-Despite the fact that at first glance the wound seems harmless, the victim may experience severe blood loss, or an infection will get into the wound, which will complicate the therapy procedure.
-Therefore, first of all, measures should be taken that will reduce the risk of complications.
+Despite the fact that at first glance the wound seems harmless, the victim may experience severe blood loss, or an infection may enter the wound, which will complicate the treatment procedure.
+Therefore, first of all, measures should be taken to reduce the risk of complications.

 First aid